root-project/root/documentation/JSROOT/JSROOT.md

 - optimize - drawing optimization 0:off, 1:only large histograms (default), 2:always
 - interactive - enable/disable interactive functions 0-disable all, 1-enable all
 - noselect - hide file-selection part in the browser (only when file name is specified)
+- mathjax - use MathJax for latex output

 When specifying `file`, `item` or `opt` parameters, one could provide array like `file=['file1.root','file2.root']`.
 One could skip quotes when specifying elements names `item=[file1.root/hpx,file2.root/hpy]` or `opt=['',colz]`.